pupperemeritus/gsoc_blog/projectreport/index.md

 # About the Project

 In astronomy, its common for data to be imperfect and unevenly sampled.
-This is due to various observational factors such as obscuration of subject, instrumental limitations, transmission issues etc. In X-ray astronomy objects of interest often include high energy events such as Gamma Ray Bursts, Pulsar/Magnetar Flares, Stellar Flares, X-ray binaries etc. These are often highly periodic signals especially for gamma ray bursts and pulsar/magnetar flares.
-Analyzing unevenly sampled data cannot be done with the regular Fourier transform.
+This is due to various observational factors such as obscuration of subject, instrumental limitations, transmission issues etc. In X-ray astronomy objects of interest often include high energy events such as Gamma Ray Bursts, Pulsar/Magnetar flares, Stellar flares, X-ray binaries etc. These are often highly periodic signals especially for pulsar/magnetar jets that flash with blistering periodicity of a few milliseconds.
+Analyzing unevenly sampled data cannot be done with the Fast Fourier transform and the fourier transform is practically too slow for the lightcurves.
 Lomb Scargle Fourier transform is a modification of the fourier transform for unevenly sampled data.
 It works by accounting for the uneven sampling intervals.
 This project is quite complementary to Gaurav Joshi's project ["Quasi Periodic Oscillation detection using Gaussian Processes"](https://gaurav17joshi.github.io/contrast/project-report/).
 The Lomb Scargle method of detecting oscillations is several orders of magnitude faster than quasi periodic oscillation detection using Gaussian Processes method.
 Thus my project can be used for a rougher analysis of a lot of unevenly sampled data out of which the more interesting candidates can be sifted through and analyzed further using Gaurav's project.
 This project actually contains implementation of two versions of the same algorithm one is the orignal slow algorithm introduced in the [original paper](https://adsabs.harvard.edu/full/1982ApJ...263..835S7) and the fast algorithm introduced in [this paper](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..277P/abstract)

 For greater understanding please refer [Understanding the Lomb-Scargle Periodogram](https://doi.org/10.3847/1538-4365/aab766).